 Colombia, where he wrestled as El Tapatío, was arguably the most prestigious country he worked in.

-When we contacted “El Tigre Colombiano" Bill Martinez, still Colombia’s most well-known and respected wrestler and trainer, he said this about The Tempest: “The Tempest wrestling as El Tapatío became known as an excellent star in my country of Colombia.
+When I contacted “El Tigre Colombiano" Bill Martinez, still Colombia’s most well-known and respected wrestler and trainer, he said this about The Tempest: “The Tempest wrestling as El Tapatío became known as an excellent star in my country of Colombia.
 He was an exceptional técnico.”

 El Salvador, Guatemala, and Panamá are where he also achieved great success.
 The strategy of not staying in one place for too long served him well in keeping his character fresh and always a must-see attraction.
 He also made appearances in Ecuador, Bolivia, and Mexico (as the heel Columbus and later in his career as Ventarrón).

 Delfino Espíndola Serrano rose to prominence outside of Mexico and became an international superstar luchador.
 He seemed to have everything he wanted: fame, fortune, happiness, and lots of women.
 But this ultimately took a toll on his health.